davekilian/primer/basic/index.md

 >
 > And our second solution is $-1.5$.
 Ba-da-bing, ba-da-boom, we're done!

 Using this example, we now have a pretty good idea how to tackle any quadratic equation.
-All we need to do is extract the set of steps, and use placeholders for $A$, $B$ and $C$:
+All we need to do is extract the set of steps, and use placeholders $A$, $B$ and $C$ for the coefficients:

 > 1. **take as input** three polynomial coefficients $A$, $B$ and $C$
 > 2. **clear** the calculator